 Fishing rules and regulations for residents vary significantly from one state to another.
 For instance, the fishing regulation for residents in Arizona establishes that every resident 10 years of age or older must acquire a fishing license, whereas Virginia residents under 16 years of age are not required to obtain any type of license to fish within state limits.
 In general, residents fishing regulations are:

-- Less strict than regulations for nonresidents – Fishing licenses can be obtained by state residents for a longer period of time, a cheaper cost and with fewer For instance, an annual fishing license for residents costs $25 in the state of New York, as opposed to $50 for nonresidents.
+- Less strict than regulations for nonresidents – Fishing licenses can be obtained by state residents for a longer period of time, a cheaper cost and with fewer restrictions.
+For instance, an annual fishing license for residents costs $25 in the state of New York, as opposed to $50 for nonresidents.

 - Particular to each state’s natural habitats – Certain inland states may have stricter regulations concerning freshwater habitats, whereas coastal states may have rules that put more emphasis on saltwater species.
 Additionally, certain regulations are established to protect particular species that are deemed endangered or threatened.
 For instance, anglers may only catch five bass per day in Texas, as opposed to 25 catfish.

 - Enforceable to all anglers within state lines – A state’s particular fishing regulations are enforceable to all fishing enthusiasts that fish within state lines.
 Thus, even if a child or senior is exempt from the requirement to obtain a license, he or she must still abide by all the rules that licensed anglers are subject to.